Home

 How to Invest In Georgian Jewelry

-If you can afford to invest in Georgian jewelry crafted from genuine gold and fine gemstones, you will not be disappointed in the treasures available on the open market.
+If you can afford to invest in Georgian Jewelry crafted from genuine gold and fine antique gemstones, you will not be disappointed in the treasures available on the open market.

-All Georgian jewelry is historic, but the best of the best utilized the finest materials available to the lapidaries of the era.
+All Georgian jewelry is historical, but the best of the best utilized the finest materials available to the lapidaries of the era.

-Unlike their modern descendants, the list of gemstones pre-dating the Victorian era are nearly always untreated, and the rich glow of Siberian amethysts, Imperial topazes, Muzo mine emerald gemstones, Persian turquoise and Natural Pearls (among others) cannot be imitated.
+Unlike their modern descendants, the list of gemstones pre-dating the Victorian era is nearly always untreated, and the rich glow of Siberian amethysts, Imperial topazes, Muzo mine emerald gemstones, Persian turquoise, and Natural Pearls cannot be imitated.

 These gems are usually set in high-karat gold mountings, but the use of 9k gold for rings was very common, as rings needed the strength of a lower karat gold for “everyday” wear.